opensafely/documentation/docs/ehrql-new-tutorial-5a.md

 ## Example dataset definition 5a: Handling missing values

 ### Learning objectives

-By the end of this tutorial, you should be able:
+By the end of this tutorial, you should be able to:

-* to describe how missing values are represented in ehrQL
+* describe how missing values are represented in ehrQL
-* to check for missing values
+* check for missing values
-* to replace missing values
+* replace missing values

 In the tutorial examples so far, all the data rows have been fully populated with values.